Charles White: Drawings was an exhibition that was held at the art galleries of three historically Black colleges and universities:

 This catalogue carried on its cover (beneath a reproduction of White's J'Accuse!
 No. 2, 1966) a reference to the third venue:

-It's not clear if the Inaugural and second venues came with their own catalogues.
-It is also not clear if this catalogue was published before or after the publication of Images of Dignity, first published by Ward Ritchie Press, Los Angeles, 1967.
+Each of the three iterations of this exhibition came with their own catalogues, though it's not clear if these catalogues were published before or after the publication of Images of Dignity, first published by Ward Ritchie Press, Los Angeles, 1967.
 Both Charles White: Drawings and Charles White: Images of Dignity contained "An Appreciation", by James Porter and "Images of Dignity", by Benjamin Horowitz.
 Both texts were similar in content (though not in length).
 In addition to his "Appreciation", Porter also penned a "Foreword" for Charles White: Drawings.

 From the "Foreword":